-28.4 Credit risk
+30.4 Credit risk

 Credit risk is the risk of a financial loss if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-The Group's exposure to credit risk arises principally from its receivables from customers.
+The Group's exposure to credit risk arises principally from its receivables from customers and contract assets.
 The Company's exposure to credit risk arises principally from receivables from customers, advances to subsidiaries/associates and financial guarantees given to banks for credit facilities granted to subsidiaries/associates.
 There are no significant changes as compared to prior period.

-Trade receivables
+Trade receivables and contract assets